abreumatheus/TechStartPro/README.md

 Obs: Make sure you're in the right folder.
 The main project folder (`tech_start_pro`), which contains the `manage.py` file.

 The proccess may take a while, depending on the size of the file you're importing.
 At the end, it will output `Finished!` in the terminal, to let you know everything went right.
-If there's any duplicate categories, you'll see a warning telling you which category is duplicated, but it will not interrupt the process or write duplicates to the database.
+If there's any duplicate categories, you'll see a warning telling you which category is duplicated, but it will not interrupt the process nor write duplicates to the database.

 ## API Documentation